vxtools/beetle/opt/qlogic/README.md

 ## Revert Modifications.

-Follow these steps to revert the changes from your system:
+Only use the following steps if the changes made by the procedure above are no longer needed:

 1. Remove these files from the system
    ```